Check Blood Pressure Online (Best of Entering Your Reading)

 Getting Ready: Before You Take Your Blood Pressure

 1. Don’t eat, smoke, or exercise for at least 30 minutes.
-And don’t use any medicines which will raise vital signs, like certain nasal sprays
+Don’t use any medicines that will raise vital signs, like certain nasal sprays

 2. Rest at least 5 minutes before you take a reading.
 Sit in a comfortable, relaxed position with both feet on the floor.
 Don’t move or talk while you’re measuring your vital signs